AleZadik/AleZadik/README.md

 - 👋 Hi, I’m @AleZadik
-- 🌱 I’m interested in building sustainable solutions & Web 3.0 projects
+- 🌱 Building Sustainable Solutions & Web 3.0 Projects

 <!---
 AleZadik/AleZadik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.